 One user posted, “All quiet on the western front.”

 Another user replied, “This was an underrated movie.
-It may be recency bias, but I'd rank it top 5 war movies I've seen and #1 for WW 1 movies.
-It was never unnecessarily gory but didn't hold back on the carnage.
+It may be recency bias, but I’d rank it top 5 war movies I’ve seen and #1 for WW 1 movies.
+It was never unnecessarily gory but didn’t hold back on the carnage.
 Felix did a phenomenal job at portraying both a scared boy and a resentful killer.
 The end scenes of them fighting to 11:00 hit it out of the park.
 From the trenches to the scavenging to the rural scenes, and the camera framing, etc. I see it as a masterpiece.
-Some didn't jive with the one-character method, but for me, I was taken to the war best by following one soldier through his hell.
+Some didn’t jive with the one-character method, but for me, I was taken to the war best by following one soldier through his h-.
 The scene that hit me hardest was him carrying his friend all the way to the medic for nothing.
 The blasé doc explains his sepsis and the indifference, the necessary apathy when at war.
-To anyone that hasn't seen it and appreciates war movies that don't just shoot 'em up scenes, this one hits.
-Edit: and that damned haunting tuba or whatever instrument that keeps repeating when shtf, chefs kiss.”
+To anyone that hasn’t seen it and appreciates war movies that don’t just shoot ’em up scenes, this one hits.”

 7. Casablanca